Rafael Nieto Navia

-Rafael Nieto Navia (born 5 February 1938) is a Colombian jurist, political scientist and professor.
+Rafael Nieto Navia (5 February 1938 – 4 December 2024) was a Colombian jurist and political scientist.

-He was President of the Inter-American Court of Human Rights between 1993-1994.
-Furthermore he has served as Judge of the International Criminal Tribunal for the former Yugoslavia and he has served as Ambassador of Colombia to Sweden with dual accreditation to Denmark, Finland and Iceland.
+Nieto was President of the Inter-American Court of Human Rights between 1993-1994.
+Furthermore he served as Judge of the International Criminal Tribunal for the former Yugoslavia and he served as Ambassador of Colombia to Sweden with dual accreditation to Denmark, Finland and Iceland.

 Legal career

-Nieto has served as Judge of the International Criminal Tribunal for the former Yugoslavia for more than five years.
+Nieto served as Judge of the International Criminal Tribunal for the former Yugoslavia for more than five years.
 Four of them as a member of the Appeals Chamber and the International Criminal Tribunal for Rwanda, and more than one year as a member of the Trial Chambers.
 He served as Judge of the Inter-American Court of Human Rights for twelve years, and he was President of the same for three and a half years.
 He also served as Auxiliary Magistrate of the Constitutional Chamber of the Supreme Court of Colombia for four years.